Who am I?

 Hernán Cortés, for leading the most impressive expedition in human history.

 Toby Fox, for being the most talented Western solo game developer.
-One of the great 21st century artists.

 Steven Pruitt, for contributing more knowledge to the public domain than anyone who has ever lived.